BlackWasp

 }

-The initial letter of a Soundex code is usually presented in upper case.
-Following this standard, and also making it easier to perform the comparisons for both upper and lower case letters, the input string is capitalised during the initialisation of the algorithm.
-We also create a new StringBuilder object to hold the Soundex code as it is constructed.
+When checking the characters of the input string it is easier to work in one case only.
+As the initial letter of a Soundex code is usually presented in upper case, we will begin by capitalising the string.
+We will also create a new StringBuilder to hold the Soundex code as it is constructed.
 The first two lines of the GetSoundex method are therefore:

 value = value.ToUpper();